Katheeravan305/Machine-Learning-and-Fuzzy-Logic-Model-Project/README.md

   <li>Data Cleaning</li>
     <ul>
       <li> Firstly, we have removed the columns that have least unique values.
 The reason why we do so is, because with least unique values the columns have, it is most probably not contributing much to predicting but just increase the feature space.
 Hence, we removed the DS, DP and NZeros.</li>
+      <li>Secondly, we have removed all the duplicated rows that are present in the data because it paves the chance for information leak where the same record may present in both train set and test set.
+We have discovered a total of 12 duplicated rows, and we removed all of them.</li>
     </ul>
  </ol>
  <img src="https://github.com/Katheeravan305/Machine-Learning-and-Fuzzy-Logic-Module/blob/main/images/2.0.png" />
- <p>Secondly, we have removed all the duplicated rows that are present in the data because it paves the chance for information leak where the same record may present in both train set and test set.
-We have discovered a total of 12 duplicated rows, and we removed all of them.</p>
  <ol>
   <li>Biometric Authentication</li>
     <ul>